A man who loves wisdom makes his father glad, but he who keeps company with harlots wastes his wealth.

 Translation: his...his

-29.3 rs chocberry 1326179 1920x1440Look at the text carefully and note that the second occurrence of the word “his” is in italics.
+Examine the text carefully: the second use of the word “his” is in italics.
 The translators of the KJV moved the “he” from “he will waste” and attached it to “wealth,” creating the phrase “his wealth.”
 A more literal translation would be, “He who keeps company with harlots, he will waste wealth.”
-Whether the wealth is his father’s or the son’s is irrelevant.
+Whether the wealth is the son’s or his father’s is irrelevant.
 Harlotry as an industry wastes wealth.
-Yes, the prostitute and her “john” (manager) get some money but it is blight.
-It’s a social pollutant and a financial destroyer.
-The text gives a direct message to those who legalize and even license prostitution.
-It’s financially foolish.
+Yes, the prostitute and her pimp (manager) circulate some cash, but it is sterile, an economic sink-hole and social pollution.
+The text gives a direct message to politicians who’ve legalized, licensed, and promoted prostitutes as “sex-trade workers.”
+It’s economically suicidal.

 My Experience

-2. Soft porn and erotica are not as bad as hardcore porn which Shell does not sell.
+- Soft porn and erotica are not as bad as hardcore porn, which Shell does not sell.

-4. If we stopped selling porn, where should we draw the line?
-Should we also ban cigarette sales?
+- If we stop selling porn, where do we draw the line?
+Do we ban cigarette sales?

 Personal Physical Abuse

-29.3 crs no smoking 1520003 1920x1920Recently, smoking was banned in most public places in Canada, and the sale of cigarettes from service stations was greatly restricted.
-It's strange that during the 1940's in WW2 all soldiers were issued cigarettes with their food rations.
-In those days, the physical dangers of smoking were unknown.
-I believe the day will come when society will recognize the dangers of pornography and also restrict its sale.
+In the last generation, smoking was banned in almost all Canadian public places, and the sale of cigarettes from stores and service stations was greatly restricted.
+It's strange: during World War Two, all our soldiers were issued cigarettes with their army food rations.
+In those days, the personal dangers of smoking were somewhat known, but simply accepted.
+I believe the day will come when society will see the even greater dangers of pornography and also restrict its sale.

 Bad Business

 Big business is not necessarily good business.
-The smoking industry is big business and it was much bigger before doctors confirmed the health hazards of smoking.
-Although the porn industry is in the multi-billions, society is hurt thereby not helped.
-The addiction of men to pornographic material is enormous and it is much more insidious than nicotine or even than cocaine for one simple reason.
-The chemicals released in a man's brain as he views porn are internally generated and therefore can be activated very easily, anywhere, anytime.
-Yes, the porn industry is big business, worldwide, but it is also bad business.
-Note only does it waste money but it does much more harm - it degrades and damages women (and children) everywhere.
+The smoking industry is big business, but it was much bigger, before doctors trumpeted the health hazards of smoking.
+The porn industry now commands a hundred billion dollars of the world economy, and it’s burning up all those funds.
+What’s more, it brutally cripples society.
+The addiction of men to pornographic material is vicious, and much more insidious than nicotine or cocaine, for one simple reason.
+The chemicals released in a man's brain, viewing porn, are organically generated, and can therefore be triggered anywhere and anytime.
+Yes, the porn industry is big business, worldwide, but it is bad business.
+It not only wastes resources, but degrades and damages women and children everywhere.

 The Social Cost of Pornography

-1. Unlike at any other time in history, pornography is now available and consumed widely in our society, due in large part to the internet.
-No one remains untouched by it.
+- Unlike any other time in history, pornography is now available and consumed widely in our society, largely due to the internet.
+No one remains untouched.

-7. Pornography consumption is philosophically and morally problematic.
+- Pornography consumption is sociologically and morally problematic.

-8. The fact that not everyone is harmed by pornography does not entail that pornography should not be regulated.
+- The fact that pornography does not harm everyone does not entail that pornography should not be regulated.

-The entire paper and its specific conclusions and arguments is not summarized here, but Mary Anne Layden (Director of the Sexual Trauma and Psychopathology Program at the University of Pennsylvania) prefaced the paper with this introduction:
+The entire paper and its concrete conclusions can be found online.
+It cannot summarized here, but Layden, the director of the Sexual Trauma and Psychopathology Program at the University of Pennsylvania, prefaced the paper with this introduction:

 Overall, the body of research on pornography reveals a number of negative attitudes and behaviors that are connected with its use.
 It functions as a teacher, a permission-giver, and a trigger of these negative behaviors and attitudes.
 The damage is seen in men, women, and children, and to both married and single adults.
 It involves pathological behaviors, illegal behaviors, and some behaviors that are both illegal and pathological.